-Good content in all languages is crucial for the success of global SEO.
+High-quality content is of the utmost importance when it comes to success in global SEO.
 You need a profound knowledge of both the target language and the culture to determine your keywords.
-LinQuake has the necessary knowledge and tools to apply this to your content.
+LinQuake has the required knowledge and tools to make sure your content meets these requirements.

 A professional translation is an important part of delivering your message to an international audience.
 However, a translation alone is not sufficient when it comes to optimisation and a high SEO value.
 There is a whole list of things to bear in mind, even when we leave the technical aspects of SEO aside.
 When it comes to your on-page SEO you should pay attention to things like: